isomerpages/moe-yishunsec/_the-yss-experience/DSA to Yishun Secondary.md

 Applicants are required to come for an in- person interview and a skills assessment.

 <b>Badminton Skills Assessment</b><br>
-Applicants may undergo a badminton skill assessment which includes evaluation on Ball handling skills, Game awareness and Teamwork.
+Applicants may undergo a badminton skill assessment which includes evaluation on Racket handling skills, Game awareness and Teamwork.

 ### 9. Netball